 As the body was brought into the compound, women’s wailing intensified, “Your sisters are waiting.
 Where are you?
 We are waiting… We salute to your heroism, Oh! martyr!”

 Bilal was about to get married after the coming Eid.
-Everything was planned, the date of wedding had also been decided, said Amir.
+Everything was planned, the date of the wedding had also been decided, said Amir.
 “They loved each other.
 Bilal would always be talking to her [fiancée] over the phone, wearing earphones day and night.
 Last night, when he was martyred, he must have been wearing the earphones – talking to her.”

 – With additional reporting by Yashraj Sharma